Particle Systems arising from an anti-ferromagnetic Ising model: Introduction

 \subsection{The particle model}

-By considering the horizontal axis as space and the vertical axis as time, the dimer model, $\mu$, is in bijection with a one-dimensional particle system called the {\it particle model}.
-This is a probability measure on the set of all possible bi-infinite lines, finite loops and pairs of infinite lines with the same starting points on the diagonal grid.
+By considering the horizontal axis as space and the vertical axis as time, the dimer model, $\mu^{u,x}$, is in bijection the space-time diagrams of a one-dimensional particle system called the {\it particle model}.
+This is a probability measure on the set of all possible loops and rays with the same starting or finishing points on the diagonal grid.

-For each dimer configuration there is a realization of the particle model, and vice versa, chosen with the same probability.
 An example of the correspondence can be seen in Figure \ref{intro:pathcorr}.
 Each realization of the particle model is obtained from a dimer covering of the Fisher lattice by collapsing the {\bf a} edges and the triangle decoration.
 This leaves a diagonal grid, where each dimer covering a {\bf b} edge in the dimer model can be thought of as a trajectory of a particle in the particle model.
-By the structure of the underlying dimer model, particles can be created or annihilated in pairs and there is no branching or coalescence of particles.
-The above construction shows that the particle model is in bijection with dimer model of the Fisher lattice.
+By the structure of the underlying dimer model, particles can be created or annihilated in pairs.
+The above construction shows that the particle model is in bijection with the dimer model of the Fisher lattice.
+Figure \ref{intro:pathcorr} gives a pedagogical example of a dimer covering of the Fisher lattice along with the corresponding particle trajectories.

-We say that a {\it singularity} occurs when there are no dimers covering any edges at a triangle decoration.
-A singularity is called a {\it creation} ({\it annihilation}) if the {\bf a} edge is below (above) the triangle decoration.
-We use the terminology creation (annihilation) because that singularity is a creation (annihilation) of two particles in the particle model.
-We adopt the convention that a particle is located at a point if there is no dimer covering the corresponding {\bf a} edge.
+The particle model has the property that particles can be created and annihilated in pairs.
+We use the terminology creations and annihilations to denote their corresponding dimer configurations which are defined as follows: a \emph{creation} is a local configuration of dimers covering two adjacent {\bf b} edges which are incident to the same inverted triangle decoration (i.e. a decoration of the form $\bigtriangledown$).
+Conversely, if two adjacent {\bf b} edges are incident to the same oppositely orientated triangle decoration (i.e. a decoration of the form $\bigtriangleup$), then we call that local configuration of dimers an \emph{annihilation}.
+Figure \ref{intro:pathcorr} includes an example of a creation and an annihilation.